tracyone/love.vim/README.md

 All you need to do is:

 1. Start gvim/vim
-2. do some vim option setting in cmd window, for example
+2. do some vim option setting in cmd window or menu

+    for example

 	```vim
 	:set nonu